TheodoreC13/Basic-Hash-Collision-Trojan-Program/README.md

 # Basic-Hash-Collision-Trojan-Program
-Basic Trojan program showcasing an md5 hash collision
+Basic Trojan program showcasing an md5 hash collision Most of the files for this program might not be viewable in github due to the encoding.

 This was a bonus assignment for CS 487 Cryptography using Marc Steven's Fastcol v1.0.0.5 (https://www.win.tue.nl/hashclash/) to generate an md5 hash collision. this program showcases a basic trojan horse, with only a text line for a payload.